rfessler/sass-conventions/README.md

 - Not to have the best convention ever, but to define one we agree upon with and stick to
 - Reuse a maximum of things across projects
-- Follow SASS lang shared conventions and good practices
+- Follow Sass lang shared conventions and good practices

 ## Idiomatic CSS